Passive daytime radiative cooling: Implementation

 Desert climates have the highest radiative cooling potential due to low year-round humidity and cloud cover, while tropical climates have less potential due to higher humidity and cloud cover.
-Costs for global implementation have been estimated at $1.25 to $2.5 trillion or about 3% of global GDP, with expected economies of scale.
+Costs for global implementation have been estimated at $1.25 to $2.5 trillion, or about 3% of annual gross world product (global GDP), with expected economies of scale.
 Low-cost scalable materials have been developed for widescale implementation, although some challenges toward commercialization remain.

-Some studies recommended efforts to maximize solar reflectance or albedo of surfaces, with a goal of thermal emittance of 90%.
-For example, increasing reflectivity from 0.2 (typical rooftop) to 0.9 is far more impactful than improving an already reflective surface, such as from 0.9 to 0.97.
+Some studies recommended efforts to maximize solar reflectance, or albedo, of surfaces, with a goal of thermal emittance of 90%.
+For example, increasing reflectivity from 0.2 (typical rooftop) to 0.9 has a much greater effect than improving an already more reflective surface, such as from 0.9 to 0.97.

 Benefits

 Studies have reported many PDRC benefits: